What is MHT/HRT?

-Hormone replacement therapy (HRT), also known as menopausal hormonal therapy, is the name for a number of hormone therapies that can be used to treat the symptoms of menopause, especially hot flushes and night sweats.
-There are benefits and risks with HRT, so it is important to talk to your doctor if you are considering it.
+Menopausal hormonal therapy (MHT), formerly called hormone replacement therapy (HRT), is when hormones are used to treat the symptoms of menopause, especially hot flushes and night sweats.
+There are benefits and risks with MHT, so it is important to talk to your doctor if you are considering it.

-The main types of HRT are based on hormones, such as oestrogen, progesterone and testosterone, that occur naturally in your body.
+The main types of MHT are based on hormones, such as oestrogen, progesterone and testosterone, that occur naturally in the body.

-During menopause, your hormone levels go up and down, resulting in symptoms like hot flushes and night sweats.
+During menopause, hormone levels go up and down, resulting in symptoms such as hot flushes and night sweats.

-HRT helps restore your hormone levels, which may improve some menopause symptoms.
+MHT helps restore hormone levels, which may improve some menopause symptoms.